 - If you are living in an apartment building, you cannot create any disturbances in the common areas;

-- Be respectful during the Holy Month of Ramadan, and do not eat or be inappropriately dressed in any of the common areas during the fasting time.
+- Be respectful during the Holy Month of Ramadan.
+Do not eat or dress inappropriately in the common areas during the fasting time.